Mahadi-Ahmed/nvim/README.md

-- [] Look into vue lsp functionality with a small example
 - [x] Look into nvim-dap to add debuggers
     - [] Try out all the different dap's with small examples
 - [] Extract theme colors & remove all hardcoded colors to handle theme switching better
 - [x] create a keymap for :%!jq . to format json
 - [x] Optimize config, use nvim --startuptime saveOutput.txt to help analyze